QuestlineDJ/task-knight-390/README.md

 - Everyone should be working in different files.
 -   If you need more files for more functions, make them.

-- CLARE & MARY: Works in MAIN/CSS/HTML
+- CLARE & MARY: Works in MAIN_SCRIPT/CSS/HTML
 - BROOKE: Works in GAME FUNCTIONS
 - MATTHEW: Works in TASK LOGIC
-- RYAN: Works in (wherever cookie logic is held - likely MAIN?)
+- RYAN: Works in (wherever cookie logic is held - likely MAIN_SCRIPT?)